 Bologna’s Finestrella and Ancient Canals: A Journey Through Time and Restoration

-In the heart of Bologna, behind an unassuming window on Via Piella, lies a glimpse into a forgotten world—a world where water, not asphalt, flowed through the city’s streets.
+https://www.turtleopticians.com/prescription-glasses/ In the heart of Bologna, behind an unassuming window on Via Piella, lies a glimpse into a forgotten world—a world where water, not asphalt, flowed through the city’s streets.
 This small window, known as the Finestrella di Via Piella, offers a view of the Canale delle Moline, one of Bologna’s surviving medieval canals.
-For many, the Finestrella has become a charming yet peculiar attraction, but it is more than just a quaint photo spot—it is a window into Bologna’s industrial and urban history.
-Today, thanks to significant restoration efforts, Bologna’s ancient waterways are being revitalized, allowing both residents and tourists to rediscover the city’s rich hydraulic heritage.
+For many, the Finestrella has become a charming yet peculiar attraction, but it is more than just a photo spot—it is a window into Bologna’s industrial and urban history.
+Today, thanks to restoration efforts, Bologna’s ancient waterways are being revitalized, allowing residents and visitors to rediscover the city’s hydraulic heritage.

 The History of Bologna’s Canals